-Although CpGs (depth ≥ 5) of cell-free DNA were likely more to locate at HBV integration sites (Fig 1A, Fisher’s exact test).
-But DMCs were more enriched in HBV integration sites compared to CpGs (Fig 1A; Fig 1E).
+Although CpGs (depth ≥ 5) of cell-free DNA were likely more to locate at HBV integration sites (Fig 1A, Fisher’s exact test), DMCs were more enriched in HBV integration sites compared to CpGs (Fig 1A; Fig 1E).
 With above findings, we further exmamined whether DNA methylation levels around HBV integration regions could represent the hypo-methylation of HCC genome and be used in optimization of prediction model for HCC.
-We analyzed the WGBS data of HCC tumor tissues and paired buffy coat samples in a previous study (25).
-The methalytion levels decreased near the HBV intergration sites in both tumor and buffy coat, and the levels were further reduced in tumor tissue (Fig 1F and Fig S2).
-Subsequently, we calculated the average methylation level of the CpGs near the reported HBV integration sites (MethylHBV) in each tissue sample (Methods).
-Although MethylHBV was lower than average methylation level across the genome (Methylgenome) in both buffy coat and tumor tissue, and tumor samples had a significantly smaller MethylHBV compared with buffy coat (P = 8.8x10-5, t test; Fig S3).
-Particlularly, MethylHBV was significantly lower than Methylgenome in tumor tissue samples (P = 8.8x10-5, t test; Fig 1G), which supports DNA methylation around HBV integration sites as a more sensitive indicator to detect HCC compared to average methylation level across the genome.
+In HCC tumor tissues and paired buffy coat samples in a previous study (25), the hypomethalytion near the HBV intergration sites were observed in both tumor and buffy coat, and the closer to integration sites, the lower methylation levels.
+Methylation levels were further reduced in tumor tissue, especially within 100bp region near these sites (Fig 1F and Fig S2).
+We calculated the average methylation level of the CpGs within a region near HBV integration sites we collected (tMethylins) in each tissue sample, as the indicatior for methylation level (region size 100bp for tissue samples, Methods).
+Although tMethylins was lower than average methylation level across the genome (Methylgenome) in both buffy coat and tumor tissue, and tumor samples had a significantly smaller tMethylins compared with buffy coat (P = 8.8x10-5, t test; Fig S3).
+Particlularly, tMethylins was significantly lower than Methylgenome in tumor tissue samples (P = 8.8x10-5, t test; Fig 1G), which supports DNA methylation around HBV integration sites as a more sensitive indicator to detect HCC compared to average methylation level across the genome.

-Efficacy of a low pass sequencing strategy illustrated by re-sampling reads from cell-free WGBS data
+Hypomethalytion of regions near HBV integration sites effectively detected by a low pass sequencing strategy in cell-free WGBS data

-Considering the dispersive and limited genomic regions represented by cfDNA fragments, particularly in patients with early stage HCC, long-range methylation around HBV integaration sites was applied to measure the methylation status of cfDNA in the five samples.
-The average methylation level of the CpGs within the 5kb of the reported HBV integration sites (MethylHBVLR) was calculated in each sample.
-As expected, MethylHBVLR was much lower in the HCC patient (49.85%) compared to healthy individual, chronic hepatitis and cirrhosis (72.72%, 71.58% and 71.92%; Table S1; Fig S1A)

-To determine the effective sequencing depth in low-pass WGBS of cfDNA, we randomly sampled 1M to 10M mappable reads from each sequencing dataset (each composed of approximately 58M reads) using permuted genomic regions of 5Kb flanking the reported HBV integration sites (Methods).As predicted, when we increase the number of sequencing reads, average methylation of permuted regions was closer to the value calculated using total sequencing reads.
+Considering the dispersive and limited genomic regions represented by cfDNA fragments, particularly in patients with early stage HCC, long-range methylation around HBV integaration sites (cfMethylins, region size 5Kb) was applied to measure the methylation status of cfDNA in the five cfDNA samples at medium sequencing volume (each composed of approximately 58M reads).
+As expected,cfMethylins was much lower in the HCC patient (49.85%) compared to healthy individual, chronic hepatitis and cirrhosis (72.72%, 71.58% and 71.92%; Table S1; Fig S1A).
+To determine the effective small sequencing depth, we randomly sampled 1M to 10M mappable reads from each sequencing dataset and caculated cfMethylins respectively (Methods).As predicted, when we used more sequencing reads, cfMethylins was closer to the value calculated using total sequencing reads.
 The correlation coefficient between the methylation level from low-pass WGBS and total WGBS data saturates when using 5M or more reads (Fig 2A, Fig S4).
 The correlation coefficient at permulated regions between 5M resampling reads and all sequencing reads was above 0.77 (Pearson’s correlation coefficient, Fig 2, Fig S4), and methylation level remained consistent after resampling 100-times (CV is 3.8%, 4.5%, 2.4%, 3.0%, 5.1% for D1, D2, D3, D4 and D5, respectively, Fig S4).
 In summary, we demonstrate that 5M mappable reads without redundancy in low-pass WGBS is a reliable approach to evaluate the methylation level of cfDNA samples in the long-range mode.